 Here at Wedding Day Sparklers, we understand that some people are going to use more than just sparklers at their wedding celebration and that larger fireworks will often times be present.
 While we encourage people to have fun at their wedding and use fireworks at their own discretion, there are some dangers and pitfalls that accompany the use of items that pack much more punch than wedding sparklers.
 Most notably, handling firework duds may be an obstacle because they’re common on larger items, and knowing how to handle these situations is crucial if you want to avoid injury.

 The problem is that most people immediately think “okay, it didn’t go off so I’m safe to go and pick it up”.
 This can be a massive mistake, and it can even be a deadly one under the perfect storm of circumstances.
+Just imagine using sparklers on Christmas morning only to find out they are a hazard!
 You need to always treat every firework as if it were a live firework to avoid injury.
 Here are some tips for handling firework duds and misfires at your wedding to ensure you and your guests make it through in one piece.

 Handling Firework Duds